arongas/spring-boot-lectures/Lecture 3 - Web, Logging, Properties, Profiles,  and Actuator endpoints/Lecture 3.1 - Web, Properties, Profiles,  and Actuator endpoints.md

     <span th:text="#{header_label}">
     ```

 ---

 ## Actuator Endpoints

-- Spring Boot micro services, need to allow other systems to monitor and interact with the application.
+- Spring Boot microservices, need to allow other systems to monitor and interact with the application.

 - Details of the endpoints can be found in Spring boot documentation: